 The harpy eagle soars into today’s article.
 Their name refers to the Harpies of Ancient Greek mythology.
 These were wind spirits that took the dead to Hades, and were said to have a body like an eagle and the face of a human.
-If you have further questions, after the article, please ask below.
+Due to hunting and habitat destruction, at the hands of logging, these amazing birds of prey are listed as Near Threatened by the IUCN.
+Sadly, their numbers are also decreasing.

 First the Stats…